37+ Google SERP Features: A Complete Guide

 How to get

 2. This query should be among the results displayed in the Carousel.
-For example, the keyword “retriever” belongs to the group of keywords united under the umbrella term “dog breeds”.
+For example, the keyword “retriever” belongs to a group of keywords united under the umbrella term “dog breeds”.
 Or “Annie Hall” belongs to a group of results for the query: “best films Woody Allen”.
 Or “Carrie”—to “best books Stephen King”… you get the idea.

 See results about